Orange-OpenSource/a11y-guidelines/src/en/articles/aria-1-3-new-accessibility-features.md

 ---
-title: "New Features in ARIA version 1.3: a guide for developers"
+title: "New features in ARIA version 1.3: a guide for developers"
 abstract: "Explore the new features introduced in ARIA version 1.3.
 This article provides practical examples and explains how these enhancements improve web application accessibility for all users."
 titleBeforeTag: true
 date: "2025-03-18"